zoranzaric/util-shell/README.md

 	math pi
 ```

 ####`array`: bash syntax for array is very ugly.
-If you read it, you probably will for get about it tomorrow.
+If you read it, you probably will forget about it tomorrow.

 ```
 	arr=$(array new 1 2 3 4)